Daniel908009/Multiplayer-Shooter-Game/README.md

 This is how the map designer looks on mobile.

 ## How to download and run locally
-❗ Important: This project requires Node.js.
+!Important: This project requires Node.js.

 If you want to download this project, I recommend picking the latest release from this repository (releases are listed on the right side when opened, usually named something like `v1.0`).